MateenCode/RandomUser-FetchAPI/README.md

 # RandomUser-FetchAPI

-A simple fetch using a random user API that generates random users and there personal information.
+A simple fetch using a random user API that generates random users and there personal information everytime you refresh the page.

 # ScreenShot